 The module is designed to introduce the most common electronics devices and their applications in small-scale systems.
 The module is divided into two broad sections of analogue and digital electronics.
-The module is based on formal seminar/lecture sessions followed by comprehensive practicals/tutorials in both areas which provide an opportunity for students to gain experience in using and applying the laboratory’s test and measurement equipments/simulators.
+The module is based on formal seminar/lecture sessions followed by comprehensive practical/tutorial sessions in both areas which provide an opportunity for students to gain experience in using and applying the laboratory’s test and measurement equipment/simulators.

 The aims of the module are as follows:

-1. To familiarise students with electronic components, standard laboratory test and measurement equipments, their usage in designing/analysing, building, and testing basic electrical/electronic circuits.
+1. 1.
+To familiarise students with commonly used electronic components, standard laboratory test and measurement equipment and their usage in designing/analysing, building, and testing simple electronic circuits/systems.

 5. To develop the ability to work independently as well as in team